pingswept/me30-website/content/logistics/weekly-emails.md

 *For Week 1, these are the resources we’re suggesting:*
 - In-class [exercises](http://andnowforelectronics.com/logistics/exercises/):  Exercise #1 (Power an LED with "wall power") and Exercise #2 (Build voltage dividers)
-- Website notes on concepts: Voltage regulation, Voltage & current*, Series vs. parallel, Resistors, Capacitors*
+- Website notes & videos on concepts: Voltage & current, Series vs. parallel, Resistors, LEDs
-- Website notes on skills: Prototyping*
+- Website notes on skills: Prototyping, Multimeters
 - Electric current and Voltage sections (2.2 and 2.3) of Scherz & Monk textbook (which is optional, and available here from Tisch Library online)
 - Office hours with instructors or LAs